-If left untreated, a cannabis addiction can cause a spiralling set of health and social problems, and lead to use of harder drugs, such as cannabis and heroine.
+If left untreated, a cannabis addiction can cause a spiraling set of health and social problems, and lead to use of harder drugs.

 In short: if you’re in a stage of dependency and it’s affecting your day-to-day life; it’s best to take action sooner rather than later.

 Scotland Based Addiction & Mental Health Treatment Providers

 - 1:1 Support from Clinical Nurse Practitioners, Registered Mental Health Nurses and Therapists

 - Access to Trained Psychiatrists

 - Clinically Led Recovery Model Underpinned by Cognitive Behavioural Therapy (CBT)

 - 1 Year Aftercare